zerowait-state/bower-maven-resolver/doc/create-package-with-grunt-maven-tasks.md

 grunt copy deploy
 ```

 That's it!
-You should now have an artifact named '<package.name>-<package.version>.targz' generated in your project folder and  deployed to the Maven repository.
+You should now have an artifact named '<package.name>-<package.version>.tar.gz' generated in your project folder and  deployed to the Maven repository.